Evander Holyfield vs. Rickey Parkey: The fight

 After sweeping all three of the judge's scorecards in rounds one and two, Holyfield would bring an end to the fight in the third.
 Midway through the round, Holyfield stunned Parkey with consecutive right hands and then swarmed in with a combination that dropped Parkey to the canvas.
 After taking a knee, Parkey rose to his feet and continued the fight but Holyfield quickly sent him down again.
 Parkey again beat the referee's count and was allowed to continue.
 Holyfield again went on the attack and landed a barrage of unanswered punches, with Parkey offering no offense, the referee called the fight just as Holyfield landed another right hand that sent Parkey down one last time.
 Holyfield was named the winner by technical knockout at 2:44 of the round.

+Aftermath

+In the post-fight press conference, Holyfield was asked "how soon can you pick up 20 pounds and go after Mike Tyson?"
+To which he replied that he wanted to wait "to make sure I can be effective at 205-210 pounds.
+I think we're smart enough to know when."
+His trainer and manager Lou Duva followed up by saying "He's going to clean up the cruiserweights first, there's no telling how long that's going to be."